yangwonlohengramm/chineasier/README.md

 # chineasier

-Welcome to <span style="color:red">*chineasier*</span>, your new go-to tool for learning vocabulary.
+Welcome to **chineasier**, your new go-to tool for learning vocabulary.

-Enjoy a blazing-fast, full-featured, spaced-repetition vocabulary learning command-line tool today.
+Enjoy a *blazing-fast, full-featured, spaced-repetition* vocabulary learning command-line tool today.

 Pinyin can be substituted for a definition, and you get to type it in camelcase too!